 The Dark Side is the easier, more seductive way to power, but does carry side effects.
-From the moment a

-Character is seduced by the Dark Side of the Force, his personality changes.
-A Character using the Dark Side of the Force seeks personal gain above all, and may freely apply the cube root of his Force Rating $(3\sqrt{\text{Force Rating}})$ as a to-hit die roll modifier in any attack (ranged or melee).
+From the moment a Character is seduced by the Dark Side of the Force, his personality changes.
+A Character using the Dark Side of the Force seeks personal gain above all, and may freely apply their Force Points as a to-hit die roll modifier in any attack (ranged or melee).
 "The Right to Life" and "Free Will" are only catch-phrases he might use to catch others off-guard in his headlong struggle for the top (effectively a highly power Scoundrel).
 Needless to say, devotees of the Dark Side are often enemies of the Empire due to their subversive tendencies.
 Once a Character begins to travel the path of the Dark Side, forever will it dominate his destiny.